Sam Rubin, Los Angeles TV mainstay, dead at 64 - KESQ

 Rubin was a mainstay for celebrity interviews and covered all things Hollywood for decades.
 He also often reported for international media, including in Australia and the UK, Buckley said.

-A cause of death has not been disclosed.
 Buckley said Rubin was at work on Thursday and called in sick Friday morning.
+KTLA later reported that Rubin’s family confirmed he died of a heart attack.

 “It is such a shock,” KTLA morning anchor Eric Spillman said.
 “He was one of my best friends.
 We worked together every day for 33 years.”